-BCCI recently completed the build-out of the new Tenderloin Center, a writing/tutoring lab with a retail store for 826 Valencia, a nonprofit dedicated to helping children ages six to eighteen develop their writing skills.
+BCCI completed the build-out of the Tenderloin Center, a writing/tutoring lab with a retail store for 826 Valencia, a nonprofit dedicated to helping children ages six to eighteen develop their writing skills.
 BCCI donated its labor and fees to support the project and spearheaded an outreach program with the local subcontractor community.

 Located at the corner of Golden Gate Avenue and Leavenworth Street in a one hundred-year-old building, the ground floor space was in poor condition.
 The retrofit included extensive demolition, abatement, structural upgrades, and tenant improvements to create both a safe and comfortable environment for children to learn and thrive.
 With a series of modifications to the building over the years, structural deficiencies and many unexpected conditions were uncovered.
 New footings were poured and structural posts and beams were installed to support the unreinforced masonry structure.
 Modern materials, such as redirecting light film, were used.
 The team also incorporated reclaimed doors, wood, mirrors, windows, sheet metal, and a fireplace.